Auto insurance for high-risk drivers in California

 - Take advantage of as many discounts as possible, such as accident forgiveness, low mileage, student driver or multi-line discounts.

 - Complete an approved, eight-hour traffic school course to keep points off your driving record.

 - Increase your deductible to a higher amount that you can reasonably afford.

-Saving as little as 5-10% on your vehicle insurance could translate to hundreds of dollars per year.
+Saving even as little as 5-10 percent on your vehicle insurance by utilizing discounts could translate to hundreds of dollars per year.